Skip to content

 2. build a tool list in one place

-3. pass that list into your profile’s createAgent
+3. pass that list into your profile’s agent.tools or dynamic createAgent

 This keeps route files small and avoids duplicated tool lists.